AuthorCarpentry/FSCI-2018/01-getting-started.md

 click on the downward arrow next to the knit button we see some default formats.
 Click on Word, and a word document will appear.

-While pdf is an option, this requires a TeX distribution which is annoying to install and is not part of this workshop.
+While pdf is an option, this requires a TeX distribution which is complex to install and beyond the scope of  this course.

-You can also select other output forms that aren't listed in the knitr dropdown.
+You can also select other output forms that aren't listed in the `knitr` dropdown.
 Tae a look at the document.
 You'll see in the top a section called `output` with sections under it like `html_document`.
 If we change the top output knit will produce a different result.
 Try replacing `word_document` with `slidy_presentation`.
 This is a html presentation that you can use in any web browser.

-Tomorrow we'll start working with actual document text!
+Tomorrow we'll start working with an actual research report !

 Next: [Basic Markdown](02-markdown.html)